 I found chicken sausages (Trader Joe’s brand) and hot dogs (Teton Waters Ranch) that were Whole 30 compliant (and if you eat pork – I don’t) you can find some pork sausages and bacon options that are Whole 30 compliant too.

-Many people have asked me what my Whole 30 breakfast plates have looked like – most people have a hard time giving up cereal, toast and pancakes – but I assure you, breakfast is truly the easiest the meal of the day if you like savory foods!
+Many people have asked me what my Whole 30 breakfast plates have looked like – most people have a hard time giving up cereal, toast and pancakes – but I assure you, breakfast is truly the easiest the meal of the day if you keep it savory.
 Plus, the Whole 30 is all about challenging yourself to eat more savory vs. sweet.

 Keep in mind, when putting together an ideal Whole 30 breakfast, be sure to have a good source of protein (meat or eggs), plenty of healthy fats (you’ll see a lot of avocado below!), and lots of vegetables (fruit is okay too – but fruit is sweet so I prefer it for snacking vs. breakfast).